 Moses had genuine humility, and the Lord honored him by showing him his glory.
 Even so will he honor all who will serve him, as did Moses, with a perfect heart.
 He does not require his servants to work in their own strength.
 He will impart his wisdom to those who have a humble and contrite spirit.
 The righteousness of Christ will go before them, and the glory of the Lord will be their rereward.
 Nothing in this world can harm those who are thus honored by a close connection with God.
 The earth may shake; the pillars of the world may tremble under them, but they need not fear.
-"I am persuaded," writes Paul, "that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, shall be able to separate us from the are in peril.
-Because of the terrible love of God, which is in Christ Jesus our Lord."
+"I am persuaded," writes Paul, "that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, love of God, which is in Christ Jesus our Lord."

-God has been waiting long for his followers to manifest true humility, of the heart, and he understood the them.
-Those who offer him the sacmotives that prompted the request of rifice of a broken and contrite spirit, Moses, saying: "I will make all my and will behold the Lamb of God, goodness pass before thee, and I will who taketh away the sins of the world. proclaim the name of the Lord before As Jesus, the sin-bearer, the all-sufficient sacrifice, is seen more distinctly, their lips are tuned to the loftiest praise.
-The more they see of the character of Christ, the more humble face: for there shall no man see me, they become, and the lower is their and live.
-And the Lord said, Behold, estimate of themselves.
+God has been waiting long for his followers to manifest true humility,

+God knows the thoughts and intents that he may impart rich blessings to of the heart, and he understood the them.
+Those who offer him the sacmotives that prompted the request of rifice of a broken and contrite spirit, his faithful servant.
+He answered will be hidden in the cleft of the rock, Moses, saying: "I will make all my and will behold the Lamb of God, goodness pass before thee, and I will who taketh away the sins of the world. proclaim the name of the Lord before As Jesus, the sin-bearer, the all-sufficient sacrifice, is seen more distinctly, their lips are tuned to the loftiest praise.
+The more they see of the character of Christ, the more humble face; for there shall no man see me, they become, and the lower is their estimate of themselves.
 No heedless presumption is seen in their work.
 They do not seek self-exaltation; they are not anxious to mix common fire with the sacred fire of God's own kindling.
 Self is lost sight of in their consciousness of their own unworthiness and of God's wonderful glory.